Th3Giver/hello-world/README.md

 # hello-world
 Greetings!

-The Giver here starting something new.
+The Giver here, starting something new.
 I like the monospace font-famly as well as ariel.
 New to code and looking for a beginners project.